Benioos/RFM69HCW_STM32/docs/troubleshooting.md

 > [!NOTE]
 > **How to fix:**
-> 1. Check all the
+> 1. Check all the wires.